 - Service compatibility is based on policy

-Using these technologies the document management software development team is able to shorten the software development cycle and deliver subsequent releases of Document Management System in record time.
+Using these technologies the development team is able to shorten the software development cycle and deliver subsequent releases of the software in record time.